vaidashi/career-development-curriculum/optional_sessions/organization.md

 Staying organized at Turing can be challenging for even the most put-together person.
 Between deadlines, constant messages, and various priorities, there's a lot to juggle.
 This session is focused on providing you with tools to manage various aspects of organization more successfully.

 Objectives of this session:
-* Assess how you feel about certain areas of
+* Assess how you're doing in certain areas of organization
+* Explore tools to help with managing deadlines, notifications, and workflow
+* Commit to action steps to improve your organizational skills

 Relating back to the mission: *Turing's mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.* In this session, we're focused on this "unlocking human potential" piece because we can all become better organized by incorporating some intentional strategies!